yaml/yamlscript/www/src/posts/advent-2023/dec-20.md

 There's still a long way to go on many fronts, but all of the above is true today.
-Full disclosure: I only came up the the `--native` idea 2 days ago.
+Full disclosure: I only came up the the `--binary` idea 2 days ago.

 Climb aboard and let's fly this baby to the moon!